Arpit723/iOSAssignmentDisplayImages/README.md

 **4. General error loading images
 **
-Shown error placeholder if any image is shown with error
+Shown error placeholder if any image is loadeding error